yeastrc/nrseq-fasta-importer/docs/installing.rst

 1. Install MySQL, Java, and Apache Tomcat (if necessary)
 ==========================================================

-This documentation assumes that `Java <http://www.java.com/>`_ (1.7 or later) and the `Apache Tomcat <http://tomcat.apache.org/>`_ (7 or later) servlet container are installed on the same computer on which you are installing nrseq-fasta-importer.
+This documentation assumes that `Java <http://www.java.com/>`_ (JDK version, 1.7 or later) and the `Apache Tomcat <http://tomcat.apache.org/>`_ (7 or later) servlet container are installed on the same computer on which you are installing ProXL.
+(Note: Apache Tomcat requires the JDK version of Java be installed.)

 This documentation also assumes that `MySQL <http://www.mysql.com/>`_ (5.6 or later) has been installed and is accessible by the installation of Apache Tomcat.
 This does not need to be on the